noemiGyorgy/microservices-netflix/README.md

 # Netflix Reviews

-Netflix Reviews is a software that is a network of loosely coupled web services.
+Netflix Reviews is a software that is a network of loosely coupled web services for writting reviews about Netflix movies and series.
 The different services communicate over REST Apis.

+Technical goal of Netflix Reviews was practicing how to create microservices.
+The backend is written in Java, using Spring, and the frontend is a React app.

+## Service Architecture

 ![Service Architecture](/architecture.jpg?raw=true "Service Architecture")